FlyHuman/lsg-course/partA.md

 ls -l
 ```

-* On your home directory, you have a directory called `lsg-course`, within it another three called partA,
+* In your home directory, you have a directory called `lsg-course`, within it another three called partA,
 partB and exras.
 List the content of the working directory where the exercises are located:

 ```sh